 Moving Forward: From Decision to Action

-Application Intelligence isn’t optional—it’s the foundation that determines whether your enterprise analytics investment delivers transformative value or becomes another expensive disappointment.
+Application Intelligence isn’t optional.
+It’s the foundation that determines whether your enterprise analytics investment delivers real value or becomes another expensive disappointment.

 The question isn’t whether you need it.
 The question is how you’ll acquire it: through years of custom development with uncertain outcomes, or through weeks of implementing proven solutions that already work.